Dear PJ (aka Bambi),

 First of all, no one plays a drunk, nihilistic (dead?) deer like you.

 This past Sunday, I walked from my home in East Passyunk, South Philly, to Sawubona — which, thanks to Tanya Morgan, has become a vibrant hub for comedy and theater in the neighborhood.
 The space, like the rowhome I live in, has a narrowness and a warmth the moment you arrive.
-And as we hurtle toward armageddon (or live in its aftermath already), watching a play about the end of days — with two girlfriends on a journey (expertly acted by Lauren McKee and Shane Troxell) who hit the aforementioned deer — felt like being at a house party, watching a classic comedy with friends, only with the creeping realization that it was about me: my relationships, my fears.
+And as we hurtle toward armageddon (or live in its aftermath already), watching a play about the end of days — with two girlfriends on a journey (expertly acted by Lauren McKee and Mal Mackenzie) who hit the aforementioned deer — felt like being at a house party, watching a classic comedy with friends, only with the creeping realization that it was about me: my relationships, my fears.

 Mal Mackenzie’s script, brought to life by Artsake Theatre Company, is hilarious, absurdist, and heartfelt all at once.
 Also—THE CAR!
 You should see this play for the car alone.